Stape

 Personalization

-Personalization is frequently used to provide customers with a seamless experience by showing relevant offers, content, products, etc. However, with the decreased cookie lifetime, personalization might have a negative impact.
-A user will be assigned to a new audience pool every time the cookie expires.
+Personalization frequently provides customers a seamless experience by showing relevant offers, content, products, etc. However, with the decreased cookie lifetime, personalization might have a negative impact.
+A user will be assigned to a new audience pool whenever the cookie expires.

 Affiliate marketing

 Each affiliate offer has a cookie lifetime.
-If the user visited your site in Safari via referral link today and covered it in 10 days, this conversion won’t be credited to the affiliate, and the affiliate will not receive the commission.
+Suppose the user visited your site in Safari via a referral link today and covered it in 10 days.
+In that case, this conversion won’t be credited to the affiliate, and the affiliate will not receive the commission.

 Remarketing audience

-When cookies reset every 7 days or 1 day, it negatively affects the size of the remarketing audience and ad frequency.
+When cookies reset every seven days or one day, it negatively affects the size of the remarketing audience and ad frequency.
 Platforms will also have less data to create lookalike or similar audiences.

 There is a website where you can check how cookies work in each browser.
 Cookie lifetime has been changed a few times over the past few years, and the restrictions on third-party and event first-party cookies are worsening.